JeesuKwon/credit-risk-classification/README.md

 2. The results: Using a bulleted list, describe the accuracy score, the precision score, and recall score of the machine learning model.
 3. A summary: Summarize the results from the machine learning model.
 Include your justification for recommending the model for use by the company.
 If you don’t recommend the model, justify your reasoning.

+# Results
+* Overall Accuracy : 99%
+* Healthy Loan
+  - Precision : 100%
+  - Recall : 100%
+  - F1-score : 100%
+* High-rist Loan
+  - Precision : 87%
+  - Recall : 89%
+  - F1-score : 88%

+# Summary
+The logistic regression model predicts a healthy, low-risk loan with 100% precision.
+It predicts a high-risk loan with lower precision at 87% because it is imbalanced dataset with only 625 supports which is much smaller than dataset for 0 with 18759 supports.
+The balanced accuracy of the model is 99%.